W. Ken Martinez: Career

-Martinez was elected to the New Mexico House of Representatives in 1998, taking office in 1999 and serving to the present.
+Martinez was elected to the New Mexico House of Representatives in 1998, taking office in 1999 and serving to September 2016.

 In the June 1, 2010, Democratic primary Martinez was elected by 2,130 votes.
 He was unopposed in the November 2, 2010, general election for the 69th District, winning with 5,379 votes.

 Martinez served as House majority leader for eight years up to 2013.
 Martinez was elected as Speaker of the House in 2012, sworn in by Governor Susana Martínez on 15 January 2013.
 He served until 2015, when he was In 2014 he was still speaker of the house.
 Martinez resigned from office in 2016 and was succeeded by Harry Garcia.

 He was co-chair of the legislative council, capitol buildings planning commission and jobs council.
 He was a member of legislative committees on Labor and Human Resources, Rules and Order of Business, and Voters and Elections.